jaumlrc/ProphET/README.md

 test/NC_005362.1.phage_3.fas
 ```

-A simple diagram depicting all coding genes in the bacterial genome, coding genes with significant matches to phage genes and location of predicted prophages can be found in:
+A simple diagram depicting all coding genes in the bacterial genome, coding genes with significant matches to phage genes and the location of predicted prophages can be found in:
 ```
 test/NC_005362.1.svg
 ```